bluenviron/goroslib/README.md

 * Call and provide services
 * Get and set parameters
 * Get infos about other nodes, topics, services
+* Compilation of `.msg` files is not necessary, message definitions are deducted from code
 * Standard messages are precompiled and available in folder `msgs/`
+* Comprehensive test suite

 The library provides its features by implementing in pure Go all the ROS protocols (xml-rpc, TCPROS) and APIs (Master API, Parameter Server API, Slave API).